john-eighteenth/clothes-tryon-python/README.md

-# Virtual Dressing Room PHP Example
+# Virtual Dressing Room Python Example

 Welcome to the Virtual Dressing Room Example project!
 This repository demonstrates the usage of a [Texel.Moda](https://texelmoda.com/) virtual dressing room system that allows users to try on different outfits using images of clothing items and avatars.
 The project utilizes the RapidAPI platform to make the virtual try-on process seamless.